SchwarzIT/onyx/apps/docs/src/principles/technical-vision.md

 2. 📜 A PR must consist of one (preferable) or multiple self-contained changes.
 3. 📜 An "Implement" ticket can and will usually be split up over multiple PRs, so a single PR doesn't have to include all feature facets.
    1. ❗️ These PRs should be sliced reasonably, as a set of changes that belong together.
+   2. This enables us to do faster Code Reviews.

 ## Documentation